ThomasAndrewMacLean/blog/_posts/2024-07-01-Interactive-slider-demo.md

+---
+layout: post
+title: Interactive demo to show how to style a list of cards using CSS and JS
+---

 I made a small demo website that show's how you can style a list of cards and make it snap into space.

 The demo can be found [here](https://thomasandrewmaclean.github.io/snappy-scrolly-demo/).